What is Financial Forecasting?

 The next step is to forecast overhead costs: SG&A expenses.
-Forecasting Selling, General, and Administrative costs are often done as a percentage of revenues.
+Forecasting Selling, General, and Administrative costs is often done as a percentage of revenues.
 Although these costs are fixed in the short term, they become increasingly variable in the long term.
 Therefore, when forecasting over shorter periods (weeks and months), using revenues to predict SG&A may be inappropriate.
-Some models rather forecast gross and operating margins to leave SG&A as the balancing figure.
+Some models forecast gross and operating margins to leave SG&A as the balancing figure.

 Let’s go through an example of financial forecasting together and build the income statement forecast model in Excel.
-First off, you can see that all the forecast inputs are grouped in the same section called “Assumptions and Drivers.”
+First off, you can see that all the forecast inputs are grouped in the same section, called “Assumptions and Drivers.”

 I created separate output section groups for the income statement, balance sheet, and cash flow statement.
 I also created a “Supporting Schedules” section, where detailed processing calculations for PP&E and equity are broken down in order to make the model easier to follow and audit.
-In this article, we will only work on the assumptions and income statement.
+In this article, we will only work on the assumptions and the income statement.

 All income statement input assumptions from revenues down to EBIT can be found in rows 8-14.
 All expenses are being forecasted as a percentage of sales.
 Only the sales forecast is based on growth over the previous year.
-My inputs are also ordered in the order they appear in the income statement.
+My inputs are also ordered in the order they appear on the income statement.

 Now, let’s move to the “Income Statement” section, where we are going to work on Column D and move downwards.
 To forecast sales for the first forecast year (in this case 2017), I take the previous year (C42) and grow it by the sales growth assumption in the “Assumptions & Drivers” section.
-“SalesGrowthPercent” assumption is located in the cell “D8”.
-Therefore, the formula for 2017 forecasted revenue is =C42*(1+D8).
+The “SalesGrowthPercent” assumption is located in cell “D8”.
+Therefore, the formula for the 2017 forecasted revenue is =C42*(1+D8).

-Then, over to the right, using the shortcut CTRL + R, or fill right.
+Then, over to the right, using the shortcut CTRL + R or fill right.

 Finally, I net gross profit off with all the other operating expenses to calculate EBIT, using =SUM(D44:D48).

 Thank you for reading this guide to financial forecasting.
 CFI is a global provider of financial analyst training and career advancement for finance professionals.
-To learn more and expand your career, explore the additional relevant resources below:
+To learn more and expand your career, explore the additional relevant CFI resources below: